The equivalence of several conjectures on independence of $\ell$: Independence of Weil cohomology theory

-On the other hand, if the Weil cohomology theories $H$ and $\H$ have a good specialisation theory (such as the smooth and proper base change theorems in \'etale cohomology), then statements (1) and (2abc) for smooth projective varieties over any field $k$ can be deduced from the statements over $\bar\F_p$.
+\begin{Rmk} Suppose $H$ and $\H$ are given by \'etale cohomology.
+If $S$ is an irreducible scheme, $\bar s$ and $\bar \eta$ are a geometric point and a geometric generic point, $\ell$ is a prime invertible on $S$, and $X \to S$ is a smooth proper morphism of schemes, then the smooth and proper base change theorems give isomorphisms

+see for example \cite[exp.~XVI,~cor.~2.2]{SGA4III}.
+Using a standard spreading out argument, this shows that statements \ref{Item 1} and \hyperref[Item 2a]{(2abc)} for $\bar \F_p$ for one prime $p$ (resp.\ every prime $p$) imply the same result for any algebraically closed field $k$ of characteristic $p$ (resp.\ any algebraically closed field $k$).

-Moreover, in this case the argument in $\text{(2b)} \Ra \text{(3a)}$ can be refined to deduce (3a) over arbitrary fields from (2b) over $\bar\F_p$ by a standard spreading out argument.
-Thus, the case of $k = \bar\F_p$ is the essential case. \end{Rmk}
+Moreover, for \'etale cohomology the argument in $\ref{Item 2b} \Ra \ref{Item 3a}$ can be refined to deduce \ref{Item 3a} over an arbitrary algebraically closed field $k$ from \ref{Item 2b} over $\bar \F_p$, again using spreading out and the specialisation isomorphism \eqref{Eq specialisation}.
+The argument for $\ref{Item 3b} \Ra \ref{Item 1}$ works over any algebraically closed field, so we see that the case $k = \bar \F_p$ is the essential one. \end{Rmk}